hhmai/AntiWallStreetBets-TwitterBot/README.md

 # WallStreetBetsBot
-A very basic web scraper that scrapes the top posts and comments for top daily posts and parses the titles and comments for any ticketers.
-It then tells you what ticketers to buy puts on according to their freqency.
-Twitter API is on hold until Twitter makes their developer essentials account free for use.
+WallStreetBetsBot is a web scraper that utilizes PRAWN and reddit API to scrape WallStreetBets for stock ticketer frequencies and tells you which stock to sell or purchase puts on based on the top frequency.
+This program should not be used as financial advice and is developed solely for comedic purposes.

+# TODO
+Once I obtain a twitter developer account I will connect this program to a twitter bot account and have it tweet out its findings everyday.
+This project is on hold until twitter opens developer functionality to the public.